torrvision/crfasrnn/README.md

 Let us know if we have missed any other works from third parties.

-For more information about CRF-RNN please vist the project website http://crfasrnn.torr.vision.
+For more information about CRF-RNN please visit the project website http://crfasrnn.torr.vision.
 Contact: <crfasrnn@gmail.com>